Goodbye's (The Saddest Word): Commercial performance

 In Austria, the song debuted at number 50 on the Ö3 Austria Top 40.
 The following week, the song climbed to number 49 and later, it moved to number 45, until it peaked at number 41.
 The song spent 10 weeks on the chart.
 In the UK, the song debuted at number 38 on the UK Singles Chart, on 7 December 2002.
 The following week, the song dropped to number 60, spending only 2 weeks on the UK charts.
 In Ireland, the song debuted at number 42 on the Irish Singles Chart, on 28 November 2002.
 The following week, the song remained at the same position and it dropped at number 49, spending 3 weeks on the chart.

 Music video

 The "Goodbye's (The Saddest Word)" music video was directed by Chris Applebaum between 12–13 October 2002 in Paris, France, and premiered in November 2002.
 In 2006, a second version of the video leaked to the internet, including never before seen footage.
 This unreleased version was also directed by Chris Applebaum in October 2002 but shows more Dion sexier scenes.
-Some lyrics near the end of the song were omitted and/or altered.
+The radio edit of the song was used in the music video.
+Some lyrics near the end of the radio edit were omitted and/or altered.
+The music video also features a black-and-white photoshoot of Dion posing for the album cover of her eighth English-language studio album One Heart (2003).